 Mint Mobile offers the best of both worlds – decent prioritization and decent price.

 Xfinity Mobile By The Gig Plan gets the same priority as the best Verizon post-paid customers.
+If you have a 5G compatible phone, you will get a higher priority irrespective of the plan you have.

 Should you still go with an MVNO?